skipperkongen/declarative-cartography/sql_wiki/finding_conflicts_joins.md

-# Finding conflicting K-sets of records
+# Finding conflicts between sets of K records using K-way joins

 Using OpenStreetMap streets in the Copenhagen region (57,812 records) as example.
 There is a GIST index on wkb_geometry.